bmoniey/pylen/README.md

 - Tested only in Windows 7
 - Tested only using Cura slicer generated gcode
 - Tested using Ender 3 profile

-*Tested only so far with Marlin Flavor gcode
+- Tested only so far with Marlin Flavor gcode

 # TODO:
-- would like to add feature adding concept of layer segments
+- add feature adding concept of layer segments
-- these segment would allow generator of filament segment cut legths which can be used on a multi-color print
+- Segment feature would allow generation of filament cut sheet
 - test this utility with various gcode flavors
+- test out on some other operating systems (any volunteers)
+- create a plugin for cura

+## Running from source:
+### Firstime install requirments
+`pip install -r requirements.txt`
+### run pylen_main.py
+`python -m pylen_main.py`